William Barber (engraver): Biography

 When preparations were made to create a new denomination, the double dime (twenty-cent piece), William Barber and Philadelphia Mint Superintendent James Pollock knew that the design needed to be significantly different from the Liberty Seated design used on the quarter dollar.
 Barber designed a series of patterns that were designed to do just that, including the so-called "Sailor Head" and "Liberty at the Seashore" designs.
 He also created two different wreath designs and one shield design for the reverse.
 However, Mint Director H.R.
 Linderman mandated that Barber instead use the Liberty Seated design with an eagle on the reverse, thus dooming the coin to failure.
 The double dime saw circulation only in 1875 and 1876, with proofs struck in 1877 and 1878.

 William Barber designed and engraved a number of medals.
 Among them are the 1869 "broken column" medalet (mini medal) remembering Lincoln's assassination, the popular 1869 Pacific Railroad medal, the even more popular 1876 Centennial medal, and the second Ulysses S. Grant Inaugural medal.
 What most people don't know is that William Barber designed what would have been the first U.S. commemorative coin, had it ever been made.
 Original sketches of a Liberty head quarter dollar were to commemorate the beginning of the nation's second century.
 Unfortunately, the beautiful design didn't overcome lack of interest in the idea for the coin, and it never made it to the pattern stage.

-Barber was also a prolific pattern designer, and for a time engaged in a "pattern war" with fellow coin designer and future Chief Engraver George T. Morgan.
-There were numerous pattern designs for "Standard" coinage soon after he became the chief engraver.
+Barber was also a pattern designer, and for a time engaged in a "pattern war" with fellow coin designer and future Chief Engraver George T. Morgan.
+There were numerous pattern designs for "Standard" coinage soon after he became the Chief Engraver.
 The only part of this idea that became reality was a standardized "Commercial" dollar which eventually became the Trade dollar.
-The high watermark of his pattern work was the beautiful so-called "Amazonian" pattern coinage of 1872.
+The high watermark of his pattern work was the so-called "Amazonian" pattern coinage of 1872.
 Made for both silver and gold denominations, today they are some of the most prized and valuable of collectible patterns.

 In 1876, following the failure of the double dime, tension developed between William Barber and the Mint Director.
 Linderman wanted some new blood in the Engraving department.
 It isn't known whether this was a result of the debacle of the twenty-cent piece or if Linderman simply wanted new talent.
 Regardless of the reason, Linderman hired George T. Morgan from England for the Engraving Department.
 However, he did this rather behind the back of the Chief Engraver.
 To make matters worse, when Morgan arrived in Philadelphia, Linderman specified the new arrival would report to himself in Washington, not to the Chief Engraver as was the normal practice.
 This management decision by Linderman resulted in difficulties of Morgan fitting in with William Barber, the Engraving department, and Mint Superintendent James Pollock.
 While there was an uneasy relationship between William Barber and George Morgan, the main hostility was between Barber and Linderman.